 Regardless of the method of data accumulation (RFID, QR codes, GPS sensors), it is important to visualize this information in a user-friendly manner.
-Web and mobile applications serve this purpose the best.
+Our web and mobile applications serve this purpose the best.

-With the help of web-based application users will be able to:
+With the help of web-based applications, users are able to:

-IoT for warehouse or asset management is a wise solution in a post-COVID world where human contacts are limited and there is a need to transfer the information fast.
+Implementing IoT solutions for asset management is a decision in a post-COVID world, where human contacts are limited, and there is a need to transfer the information fast.
 Market leaders from different business sectors, such as Amazon or DHL, have implemented these technologies several years ago.
-The majority of big companies who need to manage huge volumes of products at the warehouses choose IoT sensors today as they exclude the possibility of human errors, improve overall transparency of warehouse management, decrease operational time and, therefore, maximize profit.
+Most big companies who need to manage huge volumes of products at the warehouses choose IoT sensors today.
+They exclude the possibility of human errors, improve overall transparency of warehouse management, decrease operational time, and maximize profit.

 Contact us to discuss developing a custom asset tracking solution for Oil & Gas and other industries.

 WhTech-WMS: Warehouse Management Software

 With WhTech-WMS you can manage access and always know the location of your assets.
 It allows you to create custom reports and keep an eye on real-time alerts due to crashes or emergencies which gives you the opportunity to always monitor and understand the status of your equipment.

 Softengi designed, built, and installed the Police Records Management Information System (PRMIS) for the Caribbean region.

 Industrial Asset Tracking: IoT Solution On Guard of Coal Mines

 Softengi developed an IoT system that retrofits mining facilities with real-time underground tracking, automated dynamic gas detection, advanced connectivity, and alarm.